cosmo-sterin/dresscode/README.md

 There were 10 such items when the experiment was made.
 ## Results
 The results are gathered in 3 notebooks:
--Results 1: 30% 10-accuracy
+-Results 1: Achieves 30% at 10-accuracy
 -Results 2:
 -Results 3:

-All these methods relies on the same **features extractor** namely the network **inception v3** used with the TensorFlow framework.
+All these methods rely on the same **features extractor** namely the network **inception v3** used with the TensorFlow framework.
 We evaluate these methods according to the **10-accuracy** measure: we want each query's corresponding iem to appear in the top 10 of the method's output.
 All the notebook contains explantions about the method used, you'll find a summary just after.
 ###Feature Extraction
 We use the **inception v3** network with TensorFlow as a feature extractor.